No-one-alone/no-one-alone.github.io/Homework_4/blog.md

         @* This is the button for the user to click.
-           It is a Razor Html.ActionLink where the first paramenter specifies the text of the button, the second is the name of the relevant controller function i.e ColorChooser(), and the third is the name of the folder that contians the Views.*@
+           It is a Razor Html.ActionLink where the first paramenter specifies the text of the button, the second is the name of the relevant controller ActionResult function i.e ColorChooser(), and the third is the name of the controller file for the color chooser*@
         <p><a class="btn btn-primary" @Html.ActionLink("Check it out!", "ColorChooser", "Color")</a></p>
     <div>